Sherrie Crabb, CEO

 About Our Organization

-Arrowleaf is a nonprofit, Southern Illinois-based human services organization that has supported individuals and families for several decades.
-Originally focused on evaluation, planning, mental health education, and direct services, the organization has grown to offer a wide range of programs across health, housing, employment, youth and family services, and community development.
+Arrowleaf is a nonprofit, Southern Illinois–based human services organization committed to helping individuals and families reach their full potential while strengthening the communities where they live and work.
+What began decades ago as an organization focused on evaluation, planning, mental health education, and direct services has evolved into a comprehensive, community-embedded agency providing behavioral health, housing, employment, youth and family services, and community-based supports across the Southern Seven counties.

 Sherrie L. Crabb